TNTurnerLab/ACES/README.md

 1. {subject}: All VGP ‘*-unmasked.fa’ species files or ensembl ‘*-.dna.toplevel.fa’ species files.
 	- These files can be downloaded through provided script.
-2. {query}: Any reference genome file that is a FASTA format.
+2. {query}: Any reference genome file that is a FASTA forma.
+PLEASE PUT USER QUERY FILE IN FILE USERS_query_Files